aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-8-release-notes/_index.md

 ### IChartDataWorkbook.CalculateFormulas and ChartDataWorkbook.CalculateFormulas methods have been added ###

 [IChartDataWorkbook.CalulateFormulas](https://apireference.aspose.com/slides/net/aspose.slides.charts/ichartdataworkbook/methods/calculateformulas) and [ChartDataWorkbook.CalulateFormulas](https://apireference.aspose.com/slides/net/aspose.slides.charts/chartdataworkbook/methods/calculateformulas) methods have been added.
-These methods provide the functionality of an explicit formulas calculation within the workbook.
-The calculation performers in two steps:
+With these methods, you can perform calculations with explicit formulas within a workbook.
+The operation is executed in two steps:

-- check for unsupported formulas within the entire workbook.
-If found, the CellUnsupportedDataException will be thrown.
-Values will not be updated.
+- **Check for unsupported formulas within the entire workbook:** If unsupported formulas are found, CellUnsupportedDataException will be thrown—and values will not be updated.
-- if the unsupported formulas check was passed, formulas will be calculated for the workbook, and cells values will be updated.
+- **Formula calculations and updating:** If unsupported formulas are not found, the formulas will be calculated for the workbook—and cells values will be updated.

-Cell's formula reset on setting the value (and vice versa) has been removed.
+Cells and their formulas **no** longer reset when new values are set.
+Values too are **no** longer recalculated when new formulas are set.